 Tips for First-Year Students

 New students often hear that in college," you can go to class anytime you want."
-NOT TRUE.
+This is not true.
 Experienced students often say that the more time they spend in class, the less time they need to study outside of class.

 Safeguard Your Physical and Mental Well-Being